Park Avenue Securities LLC Has $991,000 Position in Dollar Tree, Inc. (NASDAQ:DLTR)

-Park Avenue Securities LLC reduced its stake in Dollar Tree, Inc. (NASDAQ:DLTR – Get Rating) by 11.0% in the 2nd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 6,360 shares of the company’s stock after selling 786 shares during the quarter.
-Park Avenue Securities LLC’s holdings in Dollar Tree were worth $991,000 at the end of the most recent reporting period.
+Park Avenue Securities LLC reduced its holdings in Dollar Tree, Inc. (NASDAQ:DLTR – Get Rating) by 11.0% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 6,360 shares of the company’s stock after selling 786 shares during the period.
+Park Avenue Securities LLC’s holdings in Dollar Tree were worth $991,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in DLTR.
-Ellevest Inc. lifted its holdings in Dollar Tree by 452.8% in the 2nd quarter.
-Ellevest Inc. now owns 199 shares of the company’s stock worth $31,000 after purchasing an additional 163 shares during the last quarter.
-Karlinski Andrew C acquired a new stake in Dollar Tree in the 1st quarter worth approximately $32,000.
-Providence Capital Advisors LLC lifted its holdings in Dollar Tree by 95.2% in the 1st quarter.
-Providence Capital Advisors LLC now owns 203 shares of the company’s stock worth $33,000 after purchasing an additional 99 shares during the last quarter.
-Newbridge Financial Services Group Inc. lifted its holdings in shares of Dollar Tree by 517.1% during the second quarter.
-Newbridge Financial Services Group Inc. now owns 216 shares of the company’s stock worth $34,000 after buying an additional 181 shares during the last quarter.
-Finally, Exchange Traded Concepts LLC lifted its holdings in shares of Dollar Tree by 372.9% during the first quarter.
-Exchange Traded Concepts LLC now owns 227 shares of the company’s stock worth $36,000 after buying an additional 179 shares during the last quarter.
+Other large investors have also bought and sold shares of the company.
+Ellevest Inc. lifted its holdings in Dollar Tree by 452.8% in the second quarter.
+Ellevest Inc. now owns 199 shares of the company’s stock valued at $31,000 after buying an additional 163 shares during the period.
+Karlinski Andrew C acquired a new position in Dollar Tree in the first quarter valued at approximately $32,000.
+Providence Capital Advisors LLC lifted its holdings in Dollar Tree by 95.2% in the first quarter.
+Providence Capital Advisors LLC now owns 203 shares of the company’s stock valued at $33,000 after buying an additional 99 shares during the period.
+Newbridge Financial Services Group Inc. lifted its holdings in Dollar Tree by 517.1% in the second quarter.
+Newbridge Financial Services Group Inc. now owns 216 shares of the company’s stock valued at $34,000 after buying an additional 181 shares during the period.
+Finally, Exchange Traded Concepts LLC lifted its holdings in Dollar Tree by 372.9% in the first quarter.
+Exchange Traded Concepts LLC now owns 227 shares of the company’s stock valued at $36,000 after buying an additional 179 shares during the period.
 95.04% of the stock is currently owned by institutional investors and hedge funds.

 Dollar Tree Stock Performance

-A number of brokerages have recently commented on DLTR.
-Deutsche Bank Aktiengesellschaft cut their price target on Dollar Tree from $185.00 to $163.00 and set a “buy” rating for the company in a report on Monday, August 29th.
-TheStreet lowered Dollar Tree from a “b” rating to a “c+” rating in a report on Tuesday, September 13th.
-Piper Sandler cut their price target on Dollar Tree from $191.00 to $167.00 and set an “overweight” rating for the company in a report on Friday, August 26th.
-Telsey Advisory Group cut their price target on Dollar Tree from $185.00 to $170.00 and set an “outperform” rating for the company in a report on Friday, August 26th.
-Finally, StockNews.com assumed coverage on Dollar Tree in a research note on Wednesday.
-They issued a “hold” rating for the company.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Dollar Tree presently has an average rating of “Moderate Buy” and a consensus price target of $163.47.
+Several equities analysts recently weighed in on the stock.
+Morgan Stanley cut their price objective on shares of Dollar Tree from $160.00 to $145.00 and set an “equal weight” rating on the stock in a report on Friday, August 26th.
+Wells Fargo & Company lowered their target price on shares of Dollar Tree from $190.00 to $170.00 and set an “overweight” rating for the company in a research note on Friday, August 26th.
+Telsey Advisory Group lowered their target price on shares of Dollar Tree from $185.00 to $170.00 and set an “outperform” rating for the company in a research note on Friday, August 26th.
+Piper Sandler lowered their target price on shares of Dollar Tree from $191.00 to $167.00 and set an “overweight” rating for the company in a research note on Friday, August 26th.
+Finally, TheStreet downgraded shares of Dollar Tree from a “b” rating to a “c+” rating in a research note on Tuesday, September 13th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and twelve have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $163.47.

 Dollar Tree Profile